fljdin/dispatch/README.md

 ## Query parsing

-An internal parser is used to load semicolon-separated queries as `psql`'s tasks.
-It provides correct detection of transaction blocks and anonymous code blocks.
+An internal parser is used to load queries as `psql`'s tasks.
+Theses queries are semicolon-separated or could be termined by a `psql` meta-command, like `\g` or `\gexec`.

+Parsing provides correct detection of transaction blocks and anonymous code blocks.

 ## Configuration